Hoya Bella [HOY-a BEL-luh] is one of a broad genus of members of the Asclepiadaceae (milkweed) family of plants.

 Watering and Feeding

-When spring rolls around, feed your Hoya bella with liquid fertilizer.
+When spring comes around, feed your plant with fish emulsion or complete liquid fertilizer.

 Grooming and Maintenance